Peter-Noble/Peter-Noble.github.io/cv.md

 #### Technical Events (2015 - present) (see <a href="/TechnicalEvents">Technical Events</a>)

-Designing and running the live music events and formals that happen at Collingwood College Durham.
+Designing and running live music events and themed meals.

 #### Technical Theatre (2009 - present) (see <a href="/TechnicalTheatre">Technical Theatre</a>)